ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 **Workplace Zones**
 * Workplace Zones are used to publish workplace related statistics
-* They are a representation of the workplace population (ie. day time population distribution)
+* They are a representation of the workplace population (day time population distribution)

 ### Postcodes, UPRNs and Addresses